 To devote one of our rooms to the cinnamon means to pay a special tribute to the spice that has accompanied many of our journeys and many of our returns.
 Then, enjoy the relax and the atmosphere evoked in the room bearing its name.

 Relax with the warm and brown colours of the room, which is embellished with dark wooden details, and abandon yourselves to resting sleeps in the comfortable double bed representing the Far East.
-When you wake up, you will find a modern room all for you, with any kind of comfort and a private bathroom with shower and tub.
+When you wake up, you will find a modern room all for you, with any kind of comfort and a private bathroom (external, just opposite the room) with shower and tub.
 Give yourself a sweet dream.